JSQLParser/JSqlParser/README.md

 ## Extensions in the latest SNAPSHOT version 0.9.1

-* Simple suppor for EXECUTE.
+* Simple support for EXECUTE.

 ```sql
 EXECUTE myproc 'a', 2, 'b'